Skip to main content

 Iceland’s Ring Road, or Route 1, draws an enormous circle around most of the country.
 Stunning scenery and straightforward navigation make this the ultimate Icelandic road trip.

-How long do you need?
+How many days on Iceland's Ring Road do you need?
 That depends on how far you want to travel in a day.
-Most road-trippers allow at least 7 days, as anything less can feel rushed.
+Most road-trippers allow at least a full week in Iceland, as anything less can feel rushed.
 And there are plenty of mind-blowing sights to keep you busy, however long you want to take.

-In fact, a Ring Road tour is one of the most popular ways to see Iceland.
+In fact, a Ring Road tour is one of the best ways to see Iceland.
 Start and end in Reykjavík, rent a car, and get ready to take in the very best of Iceland’s highlights.

 Ariel view of a causeway in Iceland

 After arriving in the capital, you could set out along the west coast, before heading north to Akureyri.
-On your way there, don’t miss the chance to check out Hraunfossar and Barnafoss waterfalls and marvel at the wild landscapes around Borgarfjörður.
-As you get close to Skagafjörður valley, look out for Icelandic horses roaming freely by the roadside.
+On your way there, don’t miss the chance to check out Hraunfossar and Barnafoss waterfalls and Borgarfjörður’s wild landscapes.
+As you get close to the Skagafjörður valley, look out for Icelandic horses roaming freely by the roadside.

-Once you get to Akureyri, you’ll want around 2 days in Iceland’s north.
+Once you get to Akureyri, you’ll want around two days in North Iceland.
 From here, you can visit Lake Mývatn, Goðafoss (known as the ‘waterfall of the gods’), and Dimmuborgir’s otherworldly volcanic landscape.

 Then, drive south towards the wild Eastfjords.
 In this mountainous region, the road winds its way along the windswept coastline.
-You could stay the night around Höfn, before taking 2 days to travel back to Reykjavík along the south coast.
+You could stay the night around Höfn, before taking two days to travel back to Reykjavík along the South Coast.

 The beauty of a self-drive trip is the freedom it offers.
 You can stop whenever and wherever you like to explore the places that you’re drawn to the most.
 Plus, depending on the time of year, you could put a day aside to visit ice caves or go glacier hiking.